blastlab/indoornavi-android-api/Documentation/source/Android-API/navi.md

 ### Update position

-The position update is fully automatic at the next calculated position is available.
+The position update is fully automatic if the next calculated position is available.

 ### Stop

 It stops the navigation immediately.